-Theft or possession, receipt of stolen property (max. \$50) Leaving class/school w/o permission Intimidation, extortion, menacing / bullying, no physical contact Sexual contact Lewd behavior Possession and/or distribution of Pornographic materials Harassment, threatening that is sexual, likely to cause offense Use of a lighter or matches Use of tobacco products Medium level of threat: A threat which could be carried out, although it may not appear realistic Inappropriate language will result in immediate OSS restitution will be agreed upon.
-3. Suspension from all extra and co-curricular activities.
-Privileges will not be reinstated until all obligations are met.
-4. Removal from immediate situation.
-Dangerous or Gr.
-7-12 Secondary Gr.
-7-12 Secondary Gr.
-7-12 Secondary 3 rd Unlawful Offenses 1st Offense 2 nd Offense Offense Level III Assault, with physical injury Homicide Sexual conduct (consensual) Sexual offenses involving force Arson Robbery: forcible stealing of property Criminal mischief including: vandalism: valued at a min. \$50.01 Criminal mischief: Immediate removal from student population and school property (if necessary).
-The District may immediately notify the police and the student's parents of the infraction by telephone and in writing.
-Immediate out-of-school suspension for up to five days.
-The administrator may request a Superintendent's hearing.
-Per Board of Education Policy 7320, students consuming, sharing and/or selling, using and/or possessing alcoholic beverages, illegal drugs, counterfeit and/or designer drugs, or paraphernalia for use of such drugsmay be suspended from attending school on the first occasion.
-For subsequent violations the student(s) will be suspended from school for a period of one year.
-These offenses will be considered infractions of law and will generally be referred to law enforcement officials.
-Per Board of Education Policy 7360, "Weapons in Schools-gun Free Schools", any student who brings a firearm, as defined in federal law, or has such a firearm in his/her possession on school premises, or brings such firearm to any setting that is under the control of supervision of the School District, shall be referred to the criminal justice or juvenile delinquency system (violators under the age of 16 will be referred to law enforcement.)
+- Immediate removal from student population and school property (if necessary). - The District may immediately notify the police and the student's parents of the infraction by telephone and in writing. - Immediate out-of-school suspension for up to five days.
+The administrator may request a Superintendent's hearing. - Per Board of Education Policy 7320, students consuming, sharing and/or selling, using and/or possessing alcoholic beverages, illegal drugs, counterfeit and/or designer drugs, or paraphernalia for use of such drugs...may be suspended from attending school for a period of one year.
+For subsequent violations the student(s) will be suspended from school for a period of one year. - These offenses will be considered infractions of law and will generally be referred to law enforcement officials. - Per Board of Education Policy 7360, "Weapons in Schools and the Gun Free Schools Act", any student who brings a firearm, as defined in federal law, or has such a firearm in his/her possession on school premises, or brings such firearm to any setting that is under the control or supervision of the School District, will be referred by the Superintendent to either a presentment agency (the agency or authority responsible for presenting a juvenile delinquency proceeding) or to appropriate law enforcement officials.
+Such referrals will be made as follows: a student who is under the age of sixteen (16) and who is not a fourteen (14) or fifteen (15) year-old who qualifies for juvenile offender status under the Criminal Procedure Law will be referred to a presentment agency for juvenile delinquency proceedings (County Attorney); a student who is sixteen (16) years old or older, or who is fourteen (14) or fifteen (15) and qualifies for juvenile offender status, will be referred to the appropriate law enforcement authorities.
 Any such student found guilty, after a hearing, will be suspended from school for a period of not less than one calendar year.
-The Superintendent of Schools may review and modify such suspension on a case-by-case basis and modify the penalty based on factors as set forth in Section 100.2 of the Regulations of the Commissioner of Education and in Commissioner's Decisional Law).
-Students who are deemed to be "violent pupils" as defined by Education Law Section 3214 (2-a) (a) will be subject to a minimum out of school suspension of at least two (2) days.
+The Superintendent of Schools may review and modify such suspension on a case-by-case basis and modify the penalty based on factors as set forth in Section 100.2 of the Regulations of the Commissioner of Education and in Commissioner's Decisional Law). - Assault - Fighting - Possessing or displaying a weapon - Possessing or use of drugs and/or alcohol